ts1359-dev/WastewaterNutrientOptimization/README.md

 # Can Wastewater Nutrient Discharge be optimized using machine learning?
-# Perform a feasibility study that relies on a classification tree to predict whether an industrial wastewater plant would be able to meet new total nitrogen limits of 10 mg/L.
+1. Perform a feasibility study that relies on a classification tree to predict whether an industrial wastewater plant would be able to meet new total nitrogen limits of 10 mg/L.
- DATA USED IS A 535 X 35 MATRIX
 - TN_PASS -> A CATEGORICAL DEPENDENT VARIABLE INDICATING WHETHER DAILY TN CONCENTRATIONS MET THE NEW DISCHARGE LIMITS (10 MG/L).
 - X -> VARIABLE FOR 34 CONTINUOUS PREDICTORS OF TN_PASS (SELECTED FROM